Tollygunge Agragami FC: National Football League seasons

 In 1998, Tollygunge Agragami emerged as one of the finest sides from Kolkata to participate in the inaugural National Football League, then top tier Indian football league system.
 They finished as 4th in the Group A of the 1998–99 National Football League with 14 points.

-In the 1999–2000 National Football League, they again competed with the top clubs and finished as 8th with 26 points, behind Kingfisher East Bengal.
+In the 1999–2000 National Football League, they again competed with the top clubs and finished as 8th with 26 points, behind East Bengal FC.
 In the fifth season of the National Football League, the club competed bravely, finishing 8th again with 24 points.
 Tollygunge enjoyed their back to back appearances in the top flight league in which they finished 9th in the 2001–02 National Football League (sixth season) with 23 points.

 In the 2002–03 National Football League, they again finished 9th with 23 points.
 The 2003–04 National Football League was tough for them, where they finished 10th behind the giants Mohun Bagan A.C. with only 20 points.
 In 2004–05 National Football League, Tollygunge relegated after finishing at the bottom with 17 points.
 They lost 11 games and won only 3, as East Bengal FC and Vasco SC thrashed Tollygunge by 5–0 respectively and Mohun Bagan rout them by 4–0.

 Sponsorship history

+In 1999–2000, the club was known as "Manaksia Tollygunge Agragami" due to their sponsorship ties with Manaksia Steel Company.
+In January 2003, Indian courier company DTDC Express Limited was unveiled as club's title sponsor.
+In 2011, Tollygunge Agragami roped in Kolkata Weir Industries Ltd (KWIL) as their main sponsor.
 In 2014, the club entered into a sponsorship of Shree Venkatesh Films, and registered by the name of "Tollygunge Agragami SVF Football Club Private Limited".

 In 2015, the club acquired service of Trak-Only as their main shirt sponsor.